 Charge to the Class of 2005 by Dale T. Knoble, University President

-Knowing, as we all do, that you are more at a beginning today than at an ending, that you are about to embark upon portions of your life that will last far longer, possibly with less predictability, and probably with greater consequences for you and for others than the portions now behind you, I am bound in a tradition of our 172-year-old college to "charge" you as you set out.
-And so I shall — with a few observations for context.
+And so, graduates of the Class of 2005, we approach the end of this ceremony -- and a beginning.
+In fact, knowing, as we all do, that you are more at a beginning today than at an ending, that you are about to embark upon portions of your life that will last far longer, possibly with less predictability, and probably with greater consequences for you and for others than the portions now behind you, I am bound by a tradition of our 174 year old college to give you an "charge" as you set out.
+And so I shall -- with a few observations for context.

 Recently, I read a speech that was delivered by Cristovan Barque, currently a Professor of Economics at the University of Brasilia, former Rector -- or President -- of that same institution, and several years ago Brazil's Minister of Education.
 His message addressed the internationalization of higher education and focused upon all of the developments in our world, technological, social, and political, that affect the teaching practices of colleges and universities around the globe.
 But what I found most arresting in his comments was this simple phrase: "The university should extinguish the concept of graduate."

 Now I know this is an odd notion to be bringing to your attention on the occasion where we recognize your completion of your undergraduate degree.
 What, no graduates?!
 But I think it is just right.
 And it is especially right for those concluding their degrees at a college of liberal arts.
 Many of you -- if I and your professors are fortunate, most of you -- get it.